 How to Succeed on the Quantitative Reasoning Sections of the GRE/GMAT Exams

-Applicants can position themselves for top consideration into master’s degree programs by scoring in the top 15 percent of the quantitative section of the GRE or GMAT.
-Programs may also evaluate applicants’ scores in the Verbal and Writing sections, which can show strong communication skills.
+If you want to land on the top of the stack when the selection committee is reviewing applications, then there is no substitute for scoring in the top 15 percent of the quantitative section of the GRE or GMAT.
+Programs may also evaluate applicants’ scores in the Verbal and Writing sections, which can demonstrate the kind of strong communication skills that are critical in conveying the results of data science efforts.

 GRE – The Graduate Record Exam (GRE) revised general test quantitative reasoning section evaluates the following: